encoredev/encore/docs/how-to/migrate-away.md

 ### Plays well with others
 Encore is all about building distributed systems, and it's straightforward to use your Encore application in combination with other backends, and [databases](/docs/how-to/connect-existing-db), that aren't built with Encore.
 So if you come across a use case where Encore for some reason doesn't fit, you won't need to tear everything up and start from scratch.
 You can just build that specific part without Encore.

-### Tell us what you need
-We're engineers ourselves and we understand the importance of not being tied to a specific technology choice.
-It's our belief that adopting Encore is a low-risk decision, given it needs no initial investment in foundational work, it's been designed to avoid lock-in, and you use your own cloud account.
-Our ambition is simply to add a lot of value to your every-day development process, from day one.

-We're working every single day on making it even easier to start, <i>and stop</i>, using Encore.
-If you have specific concerns or questions, we'd love to hear from you!

-Please reach out on [Slack](https://encore.dev/slack) or [send an email](mailto:hello@encore.dev) with your thoughts.

 ## Ejecting
 If you've decided to migrate away from Encore, Encore has built-in support for ejecting your application as a way of removing the connection to the Encore Platform.
 Ejecting your app produces a standalone Docker image that can be